aziis98/website-2023/src/pages/articles/nextstep-steve-jobs-video.md

 If there was something like that today, it would probably work by just watching for file changes (so not live and just "on save") or maybe with an internal bus for IPC.

-Even though I think that's not how it was implemented in the NeXTStep systems as it was written in [Objective-C](https://en.wikipedia.org/wiki/Objective-C) and inherited many ideas from the SmallTalk systems from Xerox Park.
-So it probably had some way of referencing objects from one application to another.
+Even though I think that's not how it was implemented in the NeXTStep systems as it was written in [Objective-C](https://en.wikipedia.org/wiki/Objective-C) and inherited many ideas from SmallTalk systems from Xerox Park.
+So it probably had some way of directly referencing objects from one application to another.

 I would love to have these kind of features today but there isn't really much hope of bolting this at a system wide level.
 Maybe with a custom desktop environment or something (I keep a close watch on what [Arcan](https://arcan-fe.com/) is doing).